knative/eventing/sample/github/README.md

 ## Running

-In response to a pull request event, the _legit_ service will add `(looks pretty legit)` to the PR title.
+In response to a pull request event, the _legit_ Service will add `(looks pretty legit)` to the PR title.

 Deploy the _legit_ service via: